A Complete Beginner's Guide to Cannabis Strains

 • Pain

 Cannabis breeders have been using its genetics to capitalize on its properties.
 Growing to one or 2.5 feet, Ruderalis has thick, fiber-dense stems.
-Flowers appear automatically in 21 to 30 days regardless of the light cycle.
-So, the Ruderalis is predictable ready to harvest in 70 to 110 days from seed.
+Flowers appear automatically in 21 to 30 days, regardless of the light cycle.
+So, the Ruderalis is predictable and ready to harvest in 70 to 110 days from seed.

-Naturally low in THC, Ruderalis is bred as a hybrid with Sativa or Indica to introduce the self-flowering genetics.
+Naturally low in THC, Ruderalis is bred as a hybrid with Sativa or Indica to introduce self-flowering genetics.

 What's the big difference?